AmpersandJS/ampersand-view/README.md

 It will:

 1. fetch your container (if you gave it a selector string)
-2. register your subview so it gets cleaned up if parent is removed and so `view.parent` will be available when your subview's `render` method gets called
+2. register your subview so it gets cleaned up if parent is removed and so `this.parent` will be available when your subview's `render` method gets called
 3. call the subview's `render()` method
-4. append it to the container
+4. append it to the container (or the parent view's el if no container given)
 5. return the subview

 ```javascript